Remember - THE HEART OF EVERY WEDDING IS THE CEREMONY !

 San Francisco Chronicle, January 2010 by Judith Iam

-The heart of your wedding is the ceremony.
-The ends and the means are Love: Keeping your love, relationship and the ceremony central to the wedding day will naturally keep you - and by extension, everyone - in your hearts and radiating love rather than stress.
-And how you do anything is how you do everything.
+The heart of your wedding is the ceremony, which is all about LOVE, your love.
+Keeping your love, relationship and the ceremony central to your wedding day planning will naturally keep you - and by extension, everyone - in your hearts and radiating love rather than stress.

 Weddings are about the extraordinarily intimate and profound moment of seeing and hearing the bride and groom speak vows of love to each other and the declaration of marriage, sealed with a kiss.

 Whether your wedding is large or small, indoors or out, spiritual or secular, the one element it is sure to have is the ceremony.
 Dresses, decorations, drinks, flowers, food, D.J., etc. are aspects of the celebration surrounding that glorious peak moment.
 Having found each other, and having a relationship which is deep enough to compel you to consecrate it with a wedding, is the essence of what's happening.
-So don't sweat the small stuff, and don't stress about anything, no matter what.
+So don't sweat the small stuff, and don't stress about anything, no matter what - relax: it truly will be perfect.

 Wedding is Old English for vowing, pledging - two people promising to share their love and lives, always.
 This deepest commitment that can be made to another person transforms your Love Story into your Marriage... and is someaningful and touching that tears of joy often flow freely.